kyang5/coursedescriptions/source/index.rst

 Welcome to the Course Catalog for the Computer Science Department of Loyola University Chicago!

-Below you can find information on all of our Course Offerings as well as our Undergraduate and Graduate Degree Programs.
+Below you can find information on all of our Course Offerings and Scedules as well as our Undergraduate and Graduate Degree Programs.

+* :ref:`schedules`
 * :ref:`undergraduate-degree-programs`
 * :ref:`undergraduate-courses`
 * :ref:`graduate-degree-programs`